inrupt/public-documentation/coding-conventions/coding-standard.md

 - Clear, but justified, use of recognised design patterns.

 - All Pull-Requests:
-    - Must be reviewed by at least one other developer on the Enterprise Solid Server team before being merged into the main code base.-
+    - Must be reviewed by at least one other developer before being merged into the main code base.

     - Should be kept as short as possible (to allow quick and easy review).